JackSzwergold/Cheat-Sheets/content/Git - Delete All Commits Prior to a Specific Commit.md

 Template: index
 ---

-## Git - Delete All Commits Prior to a Specific Commit

-By Jack Szwergold

 ### How to delete all commits prior to a specific commit hash.

 First, figure out what the commit hash is.
 In this case, let’s say it’s `11dae100c026c3ca43db973f752f25390e6aa8f6`.
 Now, remove the origin directory to make sure we don’t potentially re-add removed items: